gristow/rethinkdb-migrate/README.md

 migrationsDirectory | `migrations` | Directory where migration files will be saved relativeTo | `process.cwd()` | Root path from which migration directory will be searched or created (if inexistent)' migrationsTable | `_migrations` | Table where meta information about migrations will be saved.
-This should only be changed if you need a \_migrations table in your application
+This should only be changed if you need a \_migrations table in your application allowTs | `false` | Whether to include .ts migrations.
+To use this, rethinkdb-migrate must be launched using ts-node (e.g. `ts-node ./node_modules/rethinkdb-migrate/bin/rethinkdb-migrate`)

 Options can be passed to the script in three different ways: